nodeGame/nodegame/doc/README.md

 ## Introduction

-nodeGame is a free, open source, event-driven javascript framework for on line, multiplayer games in the browser.
+nodeGame is a free, open source, event-driven Javascript framework for on line, multiplayer games in the browser.

 ### Features

-- Synchronous and Asynchronous games
+- Synchronous and asynchronous games
 - Keep track of the state of the players
 - Start/Pause/Resume games
 - Reliable Messaging